What is it like being a Jumpstart member?

 What happens after I submit my application?

-A Jumpstart UConn staff member will contact you.
-If you are a strong candidate for the position, we will reach out to schedule an interview.
+A Jumpstart UConn staff member will contact you to schedule an interview.

 What if I have more questions?